Explore the New Forest - Wheelchair Accessible

 Furzey Gardens

-Discover an enchanted informal woodland garden complete with fairy doors, a children's playground, accessible paths and a delightful tea room to explore.
-Furzey is run as a social enterprise supporting people with learning difficulties and they host a variety of events during the year.
+An enchanted informal woodland garden with fairy doors, a children's playground, accessible paths, and a tea room.
 Access for disabled visitors and their carer is free.
-More details on Furzey Gardens

 Blashford Lakes